 There are salvaged and restored historical buildings from around the area, beautiful Lily Ponds, classic flowering plants such as old, non-hybrid roses.

 Also, for the many visitor's education there are many well-placed markers throughout this Cemetery explaining so many interesting pieces of the history of Lynchburg and it's people.

 Archway Entrance to the Confederate Cemetery in Lynchburg VA

 Lynchburg Hospital in the Civil War

 It was ideally placed along several railroad lines, and turned into a materials distribution point, and more importantly a site of hospitals for treating wounded Confederate soldiers and even some Federal soldiers.

 Although all Army Field Hospitals were atrocious at the time, and had very low survival rates for soldiers, those that did survive their initial treatment, were often transported to hospitals as far from the battle fronts as possible.

-If you survived the initial wound, and then the field hospital treatment, that was rudimentary at best, you did have a better chance to survive in these Army Hospitals, that were away from the fighting front.
+If you survived the initial wound, and then the field hospital treatment, that was rudimentary at best, you did have a better chance to survive in these Army Hospitals, that were located away from the fighting front.

-Stories about the Lynchburg City Cemetery
+book of Stories about the Lynchburg City Cemetery